1947 Poonch rebellion: The context of Partition

 At the beginning of 1947, the British Indian provinces of Punjab, to the south and southwest of Kashmir, and North-West Frontier Province (NWFP) to the northwest of Kashmir, were two of the most important provinces of the would-be Pakistan.
 However, the Muslim League was not in power in either of them.
 Punjab was held by the Unionists, and the NWFP by Indian National Congress Undeterred, the Muslim League decided to bring down both the governments, with the help of its private militia Muslim League National Guard in Punjab, and its leaders Pir of Manki Sharif and Khan Abdul Qayyum Khan in the NWFP.
 These efforts exacerbated Hindu-Sikh-Muslim communal tensions in the two provinces.
 The trauma was especially acute in the Hazara district, a Muslim League stronghold, which directly bordered the Poonch and Muzaffarabad districts,.
 Between November 1946 and January 1947, Hindu and Sikh refugees poured into Kashmir, with some 2,500 of them under the State care.
 The plight of these refugees did much to influence the Maharaja's future actions.

 On 2 March 1947, the Unionist government in Punjab fell.
-Immediately, communal fires were set ablaze in Multan, Rawalpindi, Amritsar and Lahore, spreading to Campbellpur, Murree, Taxila and Attock in Punjab.
+Immediately, communal fires were set ablaze in Multan, Rawalpindi, Amritsar and Lahore, spreading to, Murree, Taxila and Attock in Punjab.
 In the NWFP, the Hazara and Peshawar districts were affected.

-The Pir of Manki Sharif was also reported to have sent agents provocateurs to the frontier districts of Kashmir to prepare their Muslims for a 'holy crusade'.
+The Pir of Manki Sharif was also reported to have sent agents provocateurs to the frontier districts of Kashmir to prepare their Muslims for a 'holy war'(jihad).
 Kashmir responded by sealing the border with the provinces, and sending more troops to the border areas.
 The stream of Hindu and Sikh refugees coming from the Rawalpindi and Hazara districts also spread unease in the State.
 Drivers refused to use the Srinagar–Rawalpindi road because of reports of disturbances and raids.

 Possibly as a result of the defensive measures, the Poonch district came to be militarised.
-A. H. Suharwardy, former Azad Kashmir civil servant, states that a 'Poonch Brigade' was established by the State Army and distributed at various locations in the Poonch district, such as Dothan, Mong, Tain, Kapaddar, Chirala, Dhirkot, Kohala, Azad Pattan, Pallandri and Trar Khel, in addition to its headquarters in the Poonch city.
+A. H. Suharwardy, former Azad Kashmir civil servant, states that a 'Poonch Brigade' was established by the State Army and distributed at various locations in the Poonch district, such as Rawalakot, ThorarDothan, Mong, Tain, Kapaddar, Chirala, Dhirkot, Kohala, Azad Pattan, Pallandri and Trar Khel, in addition to its headquarters in the Poonch town.
 The militarisation gave rise to many hardships to the local populace and generated resentment.
 The rigorous restriction on the movement of goods and men between Pakistan and Poonch also generated shortages, causing prices to sky rocket.